Narrowing of the Opening Between the Stomach and Small Intestine (Pyloric Stenosis) in Infants: What to Know

 • Little or no tears.

-• Sleeping more than usual or difficult to wake up.
+• Sleeping more than usual or being hard to wake up.

 How is this diagnosed?